-Rwanda rebellion: Tories in turmoil as party chairs quit to vote against government
+Rwanda rebellion: Tories in chaos as party chairs quit to vote against government

-Conservative MPs Lee Anderson and Brendan Clarke-Smith have quit as deputy chairs of the party to vote for amendments to toughen up Rishi Sunak's Rwanda policy.
+Rishi Sunak's leadership is in turmoil after 60 of his MPs defied the whip to back rebel amendments to his flagship Rwanda policy.

-The resignations came after the Chief Whip made clear they would be sacked if they defied the government whip.
+Lee Anderson and Brendan Clarke-Smith both resigned as deputy chairs of the Conservatives to vote for the measures which would have disapplied international law and severely restricted the rights of those set to be removed to the East African country.

-The Prime Minister’s authority has been badly undermined with more than 60 of his MPs attempting to harden his Rwanda plan, including predecessor Liz Truss.
+The Lib Dems said the Prime Minister had "yet again been embarrassed by his own MPs.”

-With Downing Street insisting they want flights to the East African country taking off by the spring, and the Prime Minister desperate to have the scheme up and running before the election, he is unwilling to delay.
+The Bill will be back in the Commons on Wednesday night for its third and final reading.

-In their resignation letter, Mr Anderson and Mr Clarke-Smith said the Prime Minister had “pledged to do whatever it takes to stop the boats.”
+In their resignation letter, Mr Anderson and Mr Clarke-Smith piled on the pressure.
+They said the Prime Minister had “pledged to do whatever it takes to stop the boats.”

 “We have already had two pieces of legislation thwarted by a system that does not work in favour of the British people.